nbortolotti/TensorPhotoXRay/README.md

 Note: You should have the [Google Cloud SDK](https://cloud.google.com/sdk/docs/).
 More information about App Engine Flexible environment, Python [here](https://cloud.google.com/appengine/docs/flexible/python/quickstart)

 Local:
-Python main.py
+python main.py

 Production Environment:
+gcloud app deploy

-Gcloud app deploy (-v version) if you want to deploy it to a specific version.
+*(-v version) if you want to deploy it to a specific version.